danielcaballero88/TWT-ML-Tutorial/README.md

 2. Installation of tensorflow and keras.
 3. Import.

-# 2. Linear Regression pt.
-1
+# 2. Linear Regression

+See file: `code/01.ipynb`

+# 3. Saving Models and Plotting Data

+See file: `code/01.ipynb` (search for the title)